 While this new development doesn’t mean we are heading towards a recession, it is certainly worth paying attention to.

 Want to stress-test your retirement plan for potential market scenarios such as a recession?
 We’re always happy to help.
-Feel free to give us a call at 913-393-1000 or fill out the form below and someone will contact you to schedule with you.
+Feel free to give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.

 The views expressed represent the opinion of Barber Financial Group an SEC Registered Investment Advisor.
 Information provided is for illustrative purposes only and does not constitute investment, tax, or legal advice.
 Barber Financial Group does not accept any liability for the use of the information discussed.
 Consult with a qualified financial, legal, or tax professional prior to taking any action.